polterguy/phosphorusfive/README.md

 Phosphorus Five is a web application framework for Mono and ASP.NET.
 Phosphorus is built around an entirely new axiom for system development based upon a new design patter called *"Active Events"*.
-Active Events, and its off spring, p5 lambda, a natural consequence of Active Events, opens up an entirely new doorway to architecting your software solutions.
+Active Events, and its natural off spring, Hyperlisp and p5 lambda, opens up an entirely new doorway to architecting your software solutions.

-p5 contains a managed Ajax library, allowing you to automatically map up the bridge between the server and the client.
+Phosphorus contains a managed Ajax library, allowing you to automatically map up the bridge between the server and the client.
 It also contains p5 lambda, a *"non-programming language"*, allowing you to orchestrate your applications building blocks together, in an extremely loosely manner.
-In addition, p5 contains Hyperlisp, which is a tree structure file-format, allowing you to easily create p5 lambda execution trees, and combine building blocks together, to form your end software.
+In addition, p5 contains Hyperlisp, which is a tree structure file-format, allowing you to easily create p5 lambda execution trees, and combine building blocks together, to form your resulting software.

-The last and fifth piece in p5, is p5 lambda expressions, allowing for you to extract and modify tree structures (such as p5 lambda nodes) using a Hyperdimensional Boolean Algebraic Graph Object Expression query language.
-The above definition might be a mouthful for you, however, think; *"SQL for Tree Structures"*, and you've got the point.
+The last and fifth piece in p5, is p5 lambda expressions, allowing for you to retrieve and modify sub-tree structures (such as p5 lambda nodes) using a Hyperdimensional Boolean Algebraic Graph Object Expression query language.
+P5 lambda expressions are similar to XPath.
+Think "SQL for tree structures" to understand their purpose.

 All these building blocks combined, just so happens to largely solve all of your web application software problems, making all the *"boring"* parts just happen, leaving the fun parts to you.
-The end result being an extremely Agile software solution, facilitating for interchanging any building block as you maintain, which results in you *"orchestrating"* or *"growing"* your software, as a conductor or a gardener, rather than having to do all the nitty stuff yourself by hand.
-In addition it facilitates for you to become extremely capable of *"reusing"* your code, at an entirely new level, highly unlikely matched in any other frameworks out there you've seen previously.
+The end result being an extremely Agile software solution, facilitating for exchanging any single building block with any other piece of building block, which results in you *"orchestrating"* or *"growing"* your software, as a conductor or a gardener, rather than having to do all the nitty stuff yourself by hand.
+In addition it facilitates for you to become extremely capable of *"reusing"* your code, at an entirely new level, highly unlikely matched in any other frameworks out there.

-If you wish to use buzz words, and go all hype, then maybe *"fifth generation non-programming language"* might apply ... ;)
+If you wish to use buzz words, and go all hype, then maybe *"fifth generation non-programming language"* might apply ...

 ## Getting started with p5 lambda and Hyperlisp

-p5 lambda is a *"non-programming language"* created on top of Active Events.
-At its core, it is really nothing but loosely coupled Active Events, capable of executing rudimentary programming language constructs, such as *"while"*, *"for-each"*, *"if"* and so on.
+P5 lambda is a *"non-programming language"* created on top of Active Events.
+At its core, it is really nothing but loosely coupled Active Events, capable of executing programming language constructs, such as *"while"*, *"for-each"*, *"if"* and so on.
 This makes p5 lambda extremely extendible, and allows for you to change and/or add any keyword(s) you wish to the language, by creating your own Active Events.
-This creates an excellent encironment for you to create your own *"domain-specific language"* for your own applications.
+This creates a perfect environment for you to create your own *"domain-specific language"* for your own applications, among other things.

-p5 lambda is very easy to learn, since it doesn't contain more than ~15 keywords, and should be used in symbiosis with your own Active Events, to provide an environment where you can *"orchestrate"* your applications together, by combining existing C# logic together, to form an *"application"* based upon loosely coupled plugins and modules.

-p5 lambda can use any file format capable of constructing key/value/children nodes as its *"language"*, such as XML or JSON, but by default, a file format called *"Hyperlisp"* is being used.
+P5 lambda can use any file format capable of constructing key/value/children nodes as its *"language"*, such as XML or JSON, but by default, a file format called *"Hyperlisp"* is being used.
 Below is a simple p5 lambda program written in Hyperlisp;